ClosedBusiness

 What's Funded

-Employing and retaining eligible unemployed jobseekers in ongoing full-time or part-time roles, including eligible apprenticeships and traineeships, in eligible Queensland local government areas.
+Hiring and retaining eligible unemployed jobseekers in ongoing full-time or part-time roles, including eligible apprenticeships and traineeships, in specified Queensland regions.

 Expected Outcomes